kyma-project/community/sig-and-wg/sig-core/proposals/objects-store-proposal.md

 ### Bucket custom resource

 You might want to use different bucket per solution.
-This is why you need to be able to specify multiple buckets in the ObjectStore.
+This is why you need to be able to specify multiple buckets for different Object.
 For example one bucket for documentation and one bucket per Web application.

 Another use cases for having multiple Buckets configuration:
 - Future extensibility by alowing bucket policy specification per solution